JonMS95/C_Signal_Handler/README.md

-# C_Server_Socket: a server socket written in C 🔌
-TBD
+# C_Signal_Handler: a single handler to rule them all

 ## Table of contents 🗂️
 * [**Introduction** 📑](#introduction)